 Engaging in ongoing reflection about questions such as these produces a storehouse of understandings to draw upon.
 And, when reflection is incorporated during practice, it supports strategic choices among the many directions and possibilities present.

-Case studies can communicate planners’ reflections.
-Yet researchers' case studies often feel like observations from “on high.”
-Practitioners' case studies tend to portray “best practice” in only the most successful episodes.
-We, planners, need to share how we think, feel, chose, and act from the inside-out.
+Case studies can communicate planners' reflections.
+Yet researchers' case studies often feel like observations from "on high."
+Practitioners' case studies tend to portray "best practice" in only the most successful episodes.
+We, planners, need to share how we think, feel, choose, and act from the inside out.

 The book initiates the development of first-person reflective case studies addressing a wide range of planning activities, including a climate action plan at Cal Poly Pomona; resilience planning in Mamallapuram, India; an inclusionary housing ordinance in Portland, Oregon; the Miami-21 Form-Based Code; parking management deliberations in Dana Point, California; a program to bring fresh produce to corner stores in Detroit; and a transit-oriented development entitlement decision in Hawthorne, California.